-Advertising and promotion costs are expensed as incurred and were \$1,607 during the year ended June 30, 2020.
+Advertising and promotion costs are expensed as incurred and were \$840 and \$1,607 during the years ended June 30, 2021 and 2020, respectively.

 Donated Materials and Services

 Volunteers contribute significant amounts of time to program services, administration, and fundraising and development activities; however, the financial statements do not reflect the value of these contributed services because they do not meet recognition criteria prescribed by generally accepted accounting principles.
 Contributed goods are recorded at fair value at the date of donation.
 The Organization records donated professional services at the respective fair values of the services received.